 |||M. Hamrouni et al., “Intra-oscillator broadband THz generation in a compact ultrafast diode-pumped solid-state laser”, Opt.
 Express 29 (15), 23729 (2021), doi:10.1364/OE.426750|

 |||I. Wilke and S. Sengupta, “Nonlinear Optical Techniques for Terahertz Pulse Generation and Detection – Optical Rectification and Electrooptic Sampling”, chapter 2 in Terahertz Spectroscopy: Principles and Applications, edited by S. L. Dexheimer, Optical Science and Engineering Vol. 131, 41, CRC Press (2007)|

-See also: terahertz radiation, nonlinear frequency conversion, nonlinearities, sum and difference frequency generation, electro-optic sampling
+See also: terahertz radiation, terahertz sources, nonlinear frequency conversion, nonlinearities, sum and difference frequency generation, electro-optic sampling

 and other articles in the category nonlinear optics